0xluc/go-telegram-notifier/README.md

 # go-telegram-notifier

-A Go REST API wrapping the official Telegram API and used to send myself notifications, on my phone, based on some events.
+A Go REST API wrapping the official Telegram API and used to send myself notifications, all combined in one file.

-## What is the difference with the official API

-- This API is the program running behind the personal bot I created for my use.
-- This bot acts as my personnal assistant:
-  I want it to push to me notifications on some events and answer me based on actions I ask him to perform (coming later).
-- Wanted to handle authentication as I want.
-- The application is stored on my own server and I can scale it depending on my needs.

 ## Overview